Welcome to the sample week!

 Training Schedule

 If you plan on training 5 days per week, complete all sessions as written.
-You can also add an optional 6th day on Thursday for a mixed modal workout.

 If you don’t feel like pushing yourself on a particular day, consider a light Zone 2 workout for 20-30 minutes.